juancarlosjr97/react-netlify-ci-template/README.md

    ```

    If the terminal returns "Success!
 Netlify CI/CD Configured!" the Netlify site has been configured successfully.

+## Netlify Project Setup using Netlify UI

+These are the list of steps to follow to add a project using the Netlify UI for continuous deployments and enabling deployment previews when a Pull Request has been raised.

+### Prerequisites for Netlify UI Setup

+- Netlify Account Created

+### Netlify Setup Checklist

+- [ ] Link the project to Netlify Team, wait for the first deployment to be completed successfully and update the site name

+- [] Create a Pull Request with a visual change to test the deployment-preview

+If all the checkboxes have been ticked, then have fun with Netlify!

+### Advance Configuration

+In order to enhance an advance configuration with Netlify a `netlify.toml` configuration file is required within the project.

+The default branch of the project, usually main or master, must contain the `netlify.toml` configuration.

+The following configuration can be used as a starting point https://github.com/juancarlosjr97/react-netlify-ci-template/blob/main/netlify.toml.

+#### Netlify Configuration File Explanation

+The Netlify configuration is based on a React Node project bootstrapped from [Create React App](https://create-react-app.dev/) by Facebook.

+1. The file contains the following configuration for node and npm:

+   - Node version 18.16.0
+   - NPM version 9.5.1

+2. The command to build the project by default is `npm run build`

+3. The base directory for the website to deploy using Netlify is the root of the project

+4. The output of the build command of the built website is the `build` directory

+5. The Google Lighthouse plugin has been enabled to analyze the built website on Netlify

 ### Netlify and GitHub Setup